-Sugar prices rebound last week in various spot markets.
-Increased retail demand due to lower price level of sugar, additional sugar exports rumors and plans for removing stock holding limit for traders supports the sugar prices upwards.
-Demand has been improved in Maharashtra market as upcountry buyers like AP, Karnataka, Rajasthan and Gujarat has buy sugar to complete their market requirements of sugar.
-In UP market witness increase in sugar prices due to retail buying and additional export rumors.
-In Tamil Nadu market, prices has decrease in this week as supply of sugar comes from upcountry suppliers like Karnataka and AP which further put some pressure on prices of sugar.
+Sugar prices rebounded last week in various spot markets.
+Increased retail demand due to lower price level of sugar, additional sugar exports rumors and plans to remove stock holding limit for traders supports the sugar prices upwards.
+Demand has improved in Maharashtra market as upcountry buyers like AP, Karnataka, Rajasthan and Gujarat are buying sugar to complete their market requirements of sugar.
+UP markets witnessed increase in sugar prices due to retail buying and additional export rumors.
+However, in Tamil Nadu market, prices have decreased in this week with increased supply of sugar from upcountry suppliers like Karnataka and AP.

 India has allowed additional 5 lakh tonnes sugar for exports under OGL.
 The decision has been taken in the meeting on dated 23rd June 2011.
 Total sugar quota for export allowed so far is 10 lakh tonnes which is much below the industry expectation of 15 lakh tonnes.
 Recent decision on allowing additional 5 lakh tonnes of sugar quota under OGL might lends underlying support to the falling sugar prices.
-At the same time sugar millers are in advantage and likely to fetch premium in the market if they sell their quota to the export houses holding license for sugar export.
+At the same time sugar millers are likely to get a premium in the market when they sell their quota to the export houses holding export licenses.

-Government takes no decision on sugar stock holding limit.
+Government has still not taken a decision on revising sugar stock holding limits.
 Earlier, Government was planning to ease the stock holding limit for traders.
 Earlier EGOM had relaxed the limit on sugar from 200 metric tonnes to 500 metric tonnes per month in March 2011.
 This may put bearish impact on the sugar prices for the short term.